pvial00/pycube256/README.md

 # pycube256
-A Linear Feedback Shift Register Stream Cipher
+A General Purpose Stream Cipher
 Python Implementation of the Cube256 Cipher

 Supports binary data